-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 'We were ready to go'

-As Virginia prepared to receive its first shipments of vaccine in December, health officials across the state faced two potential challenges — figuring out the logistics of distribution, and persuading skeptics to take it.
+As Virginia prepared to receive its first shipments of vaccine in December, health officials across the state faced two potential challenges — figuring out the logistics of distribution and persuading skeptics to take it.

-Despite the Southwest’s winding mountain roads, scant public transportation and far-flung hospitals, the logistics piece went better here than in many parts of the state.
+Despite the southwest’s winding mountain roads, scant public transportation and far-flung hospitals, the logistics piece went better here than in many parts of the state.
 Precisely because transportation can be such a challenge, regional leaders already had systems in place to bring health care to the patients — from mass flu vaccinations at schools and factories to the Health Wagon, a mobile medical clinic that got rolling in 1980, when a Catholic nun started providing health care out of her red VW.

 “We’ve done drive-through clinics for flu shots . . . for 15 years or more,” Cantrell said.
 “And I think that laid the groundwork for staff just knowing how to do this.”